megaluck/documentation/docs/introduction/06-Base-App.rst

 User specific settings
 **********************

-The user has the ability to define custom configuration options for example, a specific path to the node data storage, wallet seed, node name and api server address/port, etc. To do this he should fill the configuration file in a `HOCON notation
+The user can define custom configuration options, such as a specific path to the node data storage, wallet seed, node name and API server address/port.
+To do this, he should write into the configuration file in a `HOCON notation
 <https://github.com/lightbend/config/blob/master/HOCON.md/>`_.
 The configuration file consists of the SDK required fields and application custom fields
 if needed.
-Sidechain developers can use com.horizen.settings.SettingsReader utility class to extract Sidechain specific data and Config object itself to get custom parts.
+Sidechain developers can use `com.horizen.settings.SettingsReader <https://github.com/ZencashOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/settings/SettingsReader.java>`_ utility class to extract Sidechain specific data and Config object itself to get custom parts.

 ::